You are currently viewing Dryel 101: Introduction to At-Home Dry Cleaning

 8. Wear your garment and repeat this list at step 1 when cleaning is needed again.

-The following infographic summarizes the at-home dry cleaning steps.
+The infographic shown at the beginning of this tutorial summarizes the at-home dry cleaning steps.

-Pin the above infographic to your Pinterest board or go the old-fashioned way and print it and pin it on the wall of your laundry room.
+Tip: Pin the infographic to your Pinterest board or go the old-fashioned way and pin it on the wall of your laundry room.

 Pro tip: Hang the used Dryel cloth into your closet for a fresh scent.

-The next photos show the blazer prior and after the DIY procedure.
+The next photos show the blazer and tweed skirt prior and after the DIY procedure.
 Make your own judgement.

-tweed skirt before cleaning with Dryel Eddie Bauer wool tweed skirt with spot prior to at home dry cleaning with Dryel
+Eddie Bauer wool tweed skirt with oil/fat spot prior to and after at-home dry cleaning with Dryel.

 Dryel starter kit, refill, and dry cleaning pen